 In this article, I will be analysing the most important technological, ecosystem, and consumer trends that are currently driving innovation within today’s media industry.

-With the global middle class continuing to grow (from 18 billion individuals in 2009 to 4.0 billion estimated for 2030), there will be increased demand for new forms of media and internet connectivity services that offer premium, educational, and convenient content as well as video-on-demand, especially within emerging economies.
+With the global middle class continuing to grow (from 18 billion individuals in 2009 to 4.0 billion estimated for 2030), there will be increased demand for new forms of media and internet connectivity and business landline services that offer premium, educational, and convenient content as well as video-on-demand, especially within emerging economies.
 In the meantime, as millennials have emerged (the generation that was born from 1981 through 1997), demand is being created for technology service that provides instant access to content, memorable experience, and convenience.
 The world’s population is also ageing at the same time, which has lead to increased demand for education, health, and wellness services that are designed for older individuals.
 Urbanization is also contributing to a higher demand for media offerings that have been designed for the busy lives and commutes of people.

 2. New Consumer Expectations and Behaviours